Music of Mozambique: Hip hop

 Mozambican hip hop is developing bit by bit and it is receiving a positive response.
 In the first decade of the 21st century, people who were uplifting hip hop were H2O, G-Pro and Danny OG.
 Modern hip hop artists include Bander Artista, Kins Ferna's, Dygo Boy Jurus, Ziqo, Same Blood and Laylizzy.
+Azagaia, a Maputo-based rapper who was critical of the Mozambican government, was described as "the most influential rapper in Mozambique"; with marches taking place across the country in his honour following his death in 2023.